larry-k88/PY101/study_guides/study_guide.md

         --> TypeError

 + `SyntaxError`
-  + These are unique as they arises after loading the program, but *before* it runs
+  + These are unique as they arise after loading the program, but *before* it runs
   + Encounters code that break syntactic rules, e.g. missing trailing quote:

         print('hello)